Updated June 25, 201.

-Needlepoint Ket Fobs are really cool and while there are great kits including painted canvases out there, you might want to make your own.
+Needlepoint Key Fobs are really cool and while there are great kits including painted canvases out there, you might want to make your own.
+You could finish your recent Summer SAL as a key fob in this style.

 Typically the fob hardware is about the width of a belt, but measure it to be sure.
-You’ll want to trace a rectangle on your canvas about 6″-8″ inches long and two threads more than this width.
+To make an original fob, you’ll want to trace a rectangle on your canvas about 6″-8″ inches long and two threads more than the width of your fob hardware.
 Here’s a link to a Google Shopping search for key fob hardware.

 Once you have stitched your design, here’s how to finish it.

-Make the key fob needlepoint the correct width for your hardware and block if needed.
+Make the key fob needlepoint the correct width for your hardware plus 2-4 threads on each side and block if needed.

 Trim canvas to five threads beyond the edges of the needlepoint and turn down the long sides.

-Find a grosgrain ribbon or piece of ultrasuede (so it won’t ravel) the width of the stitched needlepoint.
-Sew it to the back of the fob along the edged, being sure to catch the turned under margins and catching a bit of the back of the stitching.
+Find a grosgrain ribbon or piece of Ultrasuede (so it won’t ravel) the width of the stitched needlepoint.
+Sew it to the back of the fob along the edges, being sure to catch the turned under margins and catching a bit of the back of the stitching.

 Fold the stitching into a loop and fit the fob hardware to the unstitched ends.
 If needed trim those ends so no unstitched canvas will show before attaching the fob hardware.